 Purpose

-The purpose of this document is to enumerate the requirements needed for building a simple single-tap video game that can be run on Android devices.
+The purpose of this document is to enumerate the requirements needed for building a simple single-tap video game that can be run on Android devices and PCs.
 The document describes the requirements for all components of the game.
 The SRS document should directly lead to a feasible design for implementing the system.

 Document Conventions

 The priorities for higher level requirements are inherited by the more specific requirements.
 For example, the priority overall will always be to have functional gameplay which carries over into each of the subsystems that make up the gameplay.
 Any elements highlighted in yellow in this document are considered priority requirements.
+Any elements highlighted in red are not completed.

 Intended Audience and Reading Suggestions